Alexandria Ocasio-Cortez Slammed For Spending $300 On Haircut And Dye, But That’s About Average In Washington

 Meanwhile, the paper noted that Ocasio-Cortez could have been in and out for about $100 had she made use of the services of the Capitol Hill Barbershop, which is supported in part by federal tax dollars.

-However, MarketWatch writer Shawn Langlois, suggests that the outrage over the high-dollar ‘do is much ado about not a lot.
+However, MarketWatch writer Shawn Langlois suggests that the outrage over the high-dollar hairdo is much ado about not a lot.

 “Women in major cities across America collectively asked, ‘So?'”